 Following consultation with key creditors, a separate plan of reorganization and disclosure statement are being prepared for the PAIH Plan Debtors.3 The restructuring of the PAIH Group (as defined herein) will be effectuated separately from the CFGL Group and the PARD Group.
-For the avoidance of doubt, the Joint Debtor Plan and this Disclosure Statement does not relate to the PAIH Plan Debtors.
+For the avoidance of doubt, the Joint Debtor Plan and this Disclosure Statement does not relate to the PAIH Plan Debtors except to the limited extent provided herein.